Level of Study

 Objectives and Content

-There are three possible approaches to organizing the content of the thesis work:
+The topic of the thesis should be relevant to global health, and there are three possible approaches to organizing the content of the thesis work:

 - Narrative literature review, combined with new data collection and data analysis